Common Name: Flamingo Flower, Tail Flower, Painted Tongue Plant, Bird's Nest Anthurium, Water Dragon Anthurium, Bird's Nest Anthurium

 Important!
 Anthurium are poisonous if ingested, so be very careful if you have pets and/or small children.
 The sap can also cause skin irritation.

 Flowering Anthurium needs bright, indirect light (direct sunlight will scorch the leaves and flowers!).
-Low light will slow growth and produce fewer, smaller “flowers.”
+Low light will slow growth, dull the color, and produce fewer, smaller “flowers.”
+Place your anthuriums in a setting where they will receive at least 6 hours of bright indirect sunlight each day.

-The Anthurium prefers very warm temperatures (70-90°F), but don’t worry – these plants are extremely adaptable and can flourish in typical household temperature ranges.
-However, be careful of temperature extremes: if your thermostat drops below 50°F, the Anthurium will stop growing; if your house gets too hot, your Anthuriums will wilt.
+Anthuriums prefers very warm temperatures (70-90°F), but don’t worry – these plants are extremely adaptable and can flourish in typical household temperature ranges.
+However, be careful of temperature extremes: if your thermostat drops below 50°F, the anthurium will stop growing; if your house gets too hot, your anthuriums will wilt.

-Most Anthuriums thrive on humidity, but the flowering varieties can tolerate more dryness.
+Most anthuriums thrive on humidity, but the flowering varieties can tolerate more dryness.
 If your humidity level is less than 50%, then consider using a humidifier to increase the level to at least 60%.
 Filling small trays with pebbles and water and grouping indoor plants together can slightly increase the humidity immediately surrounding your plants.
+Learn how to increase the humidity for your indoor plants!

 - Use a fertilizer high in phosphorus to promote blooms in flowering varieties.